 Do you have a favorite that I missed?
 Please help me build this list and add it as a comment.
 Thank you!

-Top 10 Back to School Diversity Picture Books
+Top 10 Diverse Back-to-School Picture Books

-10. This Is the Way We Go to School: A Book About Children Around the World by
+10. This Is the Way We Go to School: A Book About Children Around the World by Edith Baer

 9. Mama Don’t Go by Rosemary Wells

 The characters in Yoko and Friends are all animals and Rosemary Wells makes it clear that Yoko is both Japanese and a cat!
 Yoko has separation anxiety on her first day of school and doesn’t want her mother to leave.
-Luckily, Yoko’s new friend helps her understand that moms will always return!
+Luckily, Yoko’s new friend helps her understand that moms will always return! [picture book, ages 4 and up]

 7. Kindergarten Kids: Riddles, Rebuses, Wiggles, Giggles, and More! by Stephanie Calmenson and Melissa Sweet

-Poems and riddles take kids through the routines of a typical Kindergarten day and Melissa Sweet’s lovely multicultural illustrations show kids of all races.
+Poems and riddles take kids through the routines of a typical Kindergarten day and Melissa Sweet’s lovely multicultural illustrations show kids of all races. [picture book, ages 4 and up]

 6. This School Year Will Be the Best by Kay Winters